 6. Dry flat.
 The cover may be tacky after it is dry, this will disappear with use.

 Rinse after use

-Rinse your pads in water until it runs clear, do this immediately after use or at the end of the day.
-You can do this in the shower if you prefer.
+Rinse your pads in water until it runs clear, you can do this immediately after use or at the end of the day.
 You can use cold or hot water to rinse them.
-While it is commonly said that hot water sets blood stains, we have not experienced this.
-Menstrual blood has a different make-up to vascular blood as it has other substances mixed in to it (eg cervical mucus and endometrial tissue).
+Menstrual blood has a different make-up to vascular blood and it won’t be set with hot water.

 Pre-treat for stains

-For persistent stains, try a warm/hot pre-wash.
-This is a 30 minute cycle with a small amount of detergent.
-You could also try adding a laundry booster product (eg Vanish) to this pre-wash.
+For persistent stains, try a warm/hot pre-wash, as outlined in the cloth nappy care instructions.
+You could also try adding a laundry booster such as Vanish to this pre-wash.

-The same principles for clean nappies apply to cloth pads.
+The same routine for cloth nappies applies to cloth pads.

-Use an adequate amount of a good strong detergent since these are heavily soiled items.
+Ensure you use enough detergent for a heavily soiled load.
 Use warm or hot water.
-Ensure you have good agitation.
 Use a long cycle.